-Our two day ‘extended” wilderness survival course is a dynamic combination of both traditional and modern survival, bushcraft and safety skills.
-Learn what to do if you get lost in the outdoors, what important survival gear you should carry, make your own primitive shelter, light a fire without matches, find water and treat using primitive methods, navigate by the stars and sun and also with a map and a compass, use effective signalling techniques for rescue and much, much more!
-Held on over 3,000 acres of private Rainforests, Sandstone cliffs, Marshland and Tidal Fishing Creek
+Our Two day ‘Stay Alive extended’ wilderness survival course is a dynamic combination of both traditional and modern survival, bushcraft and safety skills and extends our 1 day course, to include staying out overnight, for an extra days training.
+Learn what to do if you get lost in the outdoors, what important survival gear you should carry, how to create emergency shelters from both natural and manmade materials, light a fire without matches, find & filter water, navigate with a map and a compass, use effective signalling techniques for rescue and much, much more!
+This course is held in NSW State Forest on the Central Coast, 1 hr drive Nth of Sydney

 The course content includes:-

-ASI Instructor: Kevin Newton 0423 572 048
+Kevin Newton 0423 572 048

 Australian Survival Instructors